brain4tech/lip/README.md

 -  [x] protect reading/writing id's using passwords
 -  [x] use JWTs for regular address updating
--  [x] add jwt requiring cooldown + modify jwt expire date
+-  [x] add JWT requiring cooldown + modify JWT expire date
 -  [ ] use bcrypt password hashing instead of sha256 for improved security and/or password salting
 -  [ ] ad lifetime for id to free it after certain amount of time (infinite should also be possible)
 -  [ ] overview on existing id's and their lifetime